Cat Tips

 • Potential Risks: While beneficial, squash can also cause digestive upset if fed in excess.
 Cats may experience an upset stomach due to the high fiber and water content, and some cats may even be allergic to squash.

-Vegetable world’s version of a costume party, squash, comes in all shapes, sizes and colors.
+The vegetable world’s version of a costume party, squash, comes in all shapes, sizes and colors.
 Whether it’s butternut, acorn, or zucchini, squash is a versatile addition to many dishes.
-All of these have become quite popular across the globe.
-Given their nutritional properties, they should be.
-But what if our cats decide to crash this costume party?
+These varieties are popular across the globe, and for good reason given their nutritional value.
+But what happens when our cats decide to crash this costume party?

-Here are all the benefits that cats can actually derive from squash – (1)
+Here are some of the health benefits that squash can offer cats -

 • Good source of hydration because of its high water content

-• High fiber that aids in digestion and helps relieving constipation
+• High in fiber that helps digestion and with relieving constipation

-• High fiber also makes cats feel full for a longer time, thus helping with weight loss
+• Fiber also helps cats feel full for a longer time, thus supporting weight loss

 Squash can be a double-edged sword.
 If fed excessively, the high fiber that helps in digestion can cause an upset stomach in cats.
-Even the high water content can cause problems in your cat’s stomach.
-There is a chance that some cats may be allergic to squash as well.
-For them, eating even a little can lead to allergic reactions.
-(2)
+There's also a chance that some cats may have an allergic reaction to squash.2,3

 Hence, squash should only be given as an occasional treat and in moderation.
-It should never replace your cat’s existing diet.
-Your cat may be able to extract some benefits from it but they yet need a lot more than that which only meat-based diets can provide them.
+It should never replace your cat’s existing meat-based diet.

 Can Cats Eat Spaghetti Squash?